pyscript/pyscript/docs/howtos/http-requests.md

-# How to make HTTP requests using pyscript, in pure Python
+# How to make HTTP requests using `PyScript`, in pure Python

-[Pyodide](https://pyodide.org), the runtime that underlies PyScript, does not have the `requests` module (or other similar modules) available by default, which are traditionally used to make HTTP requests in Python.
+[Pyodide](https://pyodide.org), the runtime that underlies `PyScript`, does not have the `requests` module (or other similar modules) available by default, which are traditionally used to make HTTP requests in Python.
-However, it is possible to make HTTP requests in Pyodide using the modern javascript `fetch` API ([docs](https://developer.mozilla.org/en-US/docs/Web/API/fetch)).
+However, it is possible to make HTTP requests in Pyodide using the modern `JavaScript` `fetch` API ([docs](https://developer.mozilla.org/en-US/docs/Web/API/fetch)).
 This example shows how to make common HTTP request (GET, POST, PUT, DELETE) to an API, using only python code!
 We will use asynchronous functions with async/await syntax, as concurrent code is preferred for HTTP requests.

-The purpose of this guide is not to teach the basics of HTTP requests, but to show how to make them from `pyscript` using python, since currently, the common tools such as `requests` and `httpx` are not available.
+The purpose of this guide is not to teach the basics of HTTP requests, but to show how to make them from `PyScript` using python, since currently, the common tools such as `requests` and `httpx` are not available.

 ## Fetch

 The `fetch` API is a modern way to make HTTP requests.
 It is available in all modern browsers, and in Pyodide.

-Although there are two ways to use `fetch`, 1) using javacript from pyscript, and 2) using Pyodide's python wrapper, `Pyodide.http.pyfetch`, this example will only show how to use the python wrapper.
+Although there are two ways to use `fetch`, 1) using `JavaScript` from `PyScript`, and 2) using Pyodide's python wrapper, `Pyodide.http.pyfetch`, this example will only show how to use the python wrapper.
 Still, the [fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/fetch#parameters) is a useful reference, as its parameters can be called from python using the `pyfetch` wrapper.